Soccer-Atletico's Simeone tests COVID positive, Barca have more cases | Sports-Games

 Barcelona said midfielder Philippe Coutinho, defender Sergino Dest and winger Ez Abde were the latest players to return positive tests.
 The Catalans had already been hit by a number of COVID-19 cases nL1N2TE0FI in their squad, with Ousmane Dembele, Samuel Umtiti and Gavi set to miss Sunday's LaLiga trip to Real Mallorca after testing positive.
 The club has reported the cases to the relevant authorities," Barcelona said in a statement https://www.fcbarcelona.com/en/football/first-team/news/2433649/sergino-dest-coutinho-and-ez-abde-positive-for-covid-19.

-Atletico Madrid has recorded five COVID-19 positives, including manager Diego Simeone, while Barcelona had three more cases among their players on Thursday, the LaLiga clubs said.
+Atletico Madrid have recorded five COVID-19 positives, including manager Diego Simeone, while Barcelona had three more cases among their players on Thursday, the LaLiga clubs said.

 Atleti said Simeone, captain Koke, midfielder Hector Herrera plus forwards Antoine Griezmann and Joao Felix all tested positive for the coronavirus.
 "All of them are asymptomatic and isolating at their respective homes, in strict compliance with the health authorities' guidelines," Atletico said in a statement https://en.atleticodemadrid.com/noticias/pcr-tests-confirm-five-first-team-positive-cases.

 Atleti, fifth in LaLiga on 29 points after 18 games, host Rayo Vallecano on Sunday.
-Barcelona said midfielder Philippe Coutinho, defender Sergio Dest, and winger Ez Abde were the latest players to return positive tests.
+Barcelona said midfielder Philippe Coutinho, defender Sergino Dest and winger Ez Abde were the latest players to return positive tests.

-"Footballers Sergio Dest, Coutinho, and Ez Abde have tested positive for COVID-19.
+"Footballers Sergino Dest, Coutinho and Ez Abde have tested positive for COVID-19.
 The players are in good health and self-isolating at home.
 The club has reported the cases to the relevant authorities," Barcelona said in a statement https://www.fcbarcelona.com/en/football/first-team/news/2433649/sergino-dest-coutinho-and-ez-abde-positive-for-covid-19.
-Barca, who last played in the league in a 1-1 draw at Sevilla on Dec.
+Barca, who last played in the league in a 1-1 draw https://www.reuters.com/article/soccer-spain-sev-fcb-report-idCAKBN2J021U at Sevilla on Dec.
 21, are seventh on 28 points from 18 games.

-Real Madrid is also dealing with a COVID-19 outbreak nL1N2TE0WE in their squad with Thibaut Courtois, Federico Valverde, Eduardo Camavinga, Vinicius Jr returning positive tests on Wednesday.
-Luka Modric, Rodrygo, Marco Asensio, Gareth Bale, Marcelo, Andriy Lunin, Isco, and David Alaba also tested positive earlier this month.
+Real Madrid are also dealing with a COVID-19 outbreak nL1N2TE0WE with Serbia forward Luka Jovic testing positive on Thursday, a day after Thibaut Courtois, Federico Valverde, Eduardo Camavinga, Vinicius Jr returned positive tests.
+Luka Modric, Rodrygo, Marco Asensio, Gareth Bale, Marcelo, Andriy Lunin, Isco and David Alaba also tested positive earlier this month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)